steysie/morra/doc/README_SUPPLEMENTS.md

 ```python
 method = me.pop(index)
 ```
-Although, someone hardly will use this method often.
+Although, it is unlikely that someone will use this method often.

-Supposing, we have parsers **mp1**, **mp2** and **mp3**.
+Suppose, we have parsers **mp1**, **mp2** and **mp3**.
-Then, for example, we can add them to the ensemble with:
+Then, for example, we can add them to the ensemble as follows:
 ```python
 me.add(mp1.predict3, pos_backoff=False, pos_repeats=2)
 me.add(mp2.predict3, pos_backoff=False, pos_repeats=2)
 me.add(mp3.predict3, pos_backoff=False, pos_repeats=2)
 ```

 Note, that the addition's order matters.
-We count a prediction as the best if maximum number of parsers vote for it.
+We count the prediction as the best if the maximum number of parsers vote for it.
 But sometimes, we have several groups of equally voted parsers with maximum number of members.
 Then, the best model will be taken from the group that contains a `MorphParser` which was added earlier.

-If you want to predict only one exact field of *CONLL-U*, you can pass to `.add()` the more specific methods.
+If you want to predict only one exact field of *CONLL-U*, you can pass more specific methods to `.add()`.
 E.g., for the only POS field you may want to use the method `.predict_pos2()`:
 ```python
 me.add(mp1.predict_pos2, with_backoff=False, max_repeats=2)